 11 Signs You’re Not Enjoying Sex With Your Partner As Much As You Should Be

 A healthy sex life is an important part of a relationship, so it can be quite the bummer if you feel like you're not enjoying sex with your partner.
-This can become a huge problem between couples — and is often exacerbated by expectations and stories from friends about what's "normal" — so the sooner you can fix things the better you'll feel.
+This can become a huge problem between you, as it's often exacerbated by expectations and stories from friends about what's "normal."
+So for that reason (and many others) it's an issue you'll want to address ASAP.

-Recognizing that there may be an issue with your sex life is the first step.
-But figuring out why you aren't enjoying yourself?
+Recognizing that you're no longer enjoying sex is the first step.
+But figuring out why?
 Well, that can be a bit trickier.
 Once you've ruled out physical health issues and things like depression, which can really affect your desire to have sex, it'll be necessary to talk with your partner about some other possible explanations.

 1. You Procrastinate And Always "Have Something Else To Do"

 If you're not too thrilled with your current sex life situation, you might look for reasons to avoid climbing into bed.
-"There's always something that needs to be done — work, school, friends that seem more important than spending time with your other half," says relationship expert and psychologist Vijayeta Sinh, Ph.D.
-"This usually means that something's amiss about your emotional connection and/or physical connection with each other."
-And that's definitely worth look into.
+"There's always something that needs to be done — work, school, friends that seem more important than spending time with your other half," Vijayeta Sinh, PhD, a relationship expert and psychologist, tells Bustle.

 2. You Almost Always Fantasize About Somebody Else

 It's totally normal to fantasize during sex.
-If you think about a cute stranger for a few minutes, it doesn't mean you hate your partner or despise having sex with them.
+If you think about a cute stranger for a few minutes, it doesn't mean you despise having sex with your partner, or wish they were somebody else.
 But if you need to imagine other people, take note.
 "This is a telltale sign that something is not working in your current relationship," Sinh says.

 3. You've Actually Been With Someone Else